qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 flask run -h <host Name/IP> -p <port>
 ```

-You should see a sample chatbot interface below:
+Open up a browser and access the url which the chatbot is running on based on your flask config settings in .env.
+You should see a sample chatbot interface as follows:
 ![SampleChatbotUI](images/SampleChatbotUI.png)

 A demonstration example of how conversation would be as follows: